 Evaluations:

-“Year One” - As a Nurse Practitioner Resident at CHC, Employee shall receive regular evaluations under the formal, accreditation approved evaluation plan of the NP Residency program.
+“Year One” - As a Nurse Practitioner Resident at CHC, Employee shall receive regular evaluations under the formal, accreditation- approved evaluation plan of the NP Residency program.
 The NP Residency leadership team, both clinical and programmatic, along with regional leadership, both clinical and programmatic, will meet with Employee at regular intervals, but no less than quarterly to evaluate Employee’s clinical performance, practice skills development, and professional development and shall work to provide an environment of continuous skill and proficiency enhancement.
-“Year Two” and subsequent years - The chief medical officer, or their designee, shall meet with Employee at regular intervals to evaluate Employee’s clinical performance, inform Employee of any deficiencies, and discuss such other matters of professional, mental health, administrative, and business concerns as are appropriate Deficiencies in Employee’s performance shall be brought to Employee’s attention, in writing, in order to permit Employee to rectify such deficiencies to the satisfaction of CHC within thirty (30) days of notification
+“Year Two” and subsequent years - The chief medical officer, or their designee, shall meet with Employee at regular intervals to evaluate Employee’s clinical performance, inform Employee of any deficiencies, and discuss such other matters of professional, mental health, administrative, and business concerns as are appropriate.
+Deficiencies in Employee’s performance shall be brought to Employee’s attention, in writing, in order to permit Employee to rectify such deficiencies to the satisfaction of CHC within thirty (30) days of notification

 Paid Time Off ("PTO"):

 Paid Time Off ("PTO"): CHC adheres to a policy of Paid Time Off ("PTO") in lieu of vacation, sick time, etc. Employee will accrue PTO at the specified rate while working and while taking approved PTO.
 However, if Employee exhausts the PTO entitlement prior to or during a leave of absence, Employee will not thereafter accrue additional PTO during that leave of absence.
 Employee shall be entitled to twenty six (26) days or two hundred eight (208) hours of paid time off per twelve (12) month period (not including weekends, accrued at a rate of eight (8) hours per two (2) week period.
 In addition, Employee shall receive eight (8) hours of holiday pay for each of the six (6) days designated by CHC as paid holidays.
-Except in emergencies, the scheduling of Employee’s PTO shall be mutually agreed upon by Employee and CHC Employee shall submit a written request to Employee’s designated supervisor as well as a written "notice of change in clinical schedule" to the operations manager.
+Except in emergencies, the scheduling of Employee’s PTO shall be mutually agreed upon by Employee and CHC.
+Employee shall submit a written request to Employee’s designated supervisor as well as a written "notice of change in clinical schedule" to the operations manager.
 During Year One, Employee will also notify NP Residency Program staff in writing of request for PTO.
 Except in cases of emergencies and illnesses, Employee shall be expected to submit requests for PTO sixty (60) days in advance of the desired leave.
 No PTO other than scheduled holidays may be taken by the provider within the last thirty (30) days of employment.
 With one exception described in the following sentence, accrued PTO time not used as of last day of employment is forfeited.
 Accrued but unused PTO time will not be forfeited upon termination of employment if Employee remains employed with CHC for two or more years and the employment relationship ends as a result of Employee giving timely notice voluntary termination or non-renewal in accordance with the provisions of Section 2 of this Agreement.

 Continuing Education: In addition to PTO, in year two, Employee shall be eligible for paid Continuing Education leave per calendar year, in accordance with the provisions of the Human Resources Policy and Procedures Manual, for attendance, with CHC’s approval, at professional meetings, conventions, and post-graduate courses, the times of which shall be mutually agreed upon by CHC and Employee.
 Unused Continuing Education leave cannot be carried over to the next calendar year.
 Employee shall not be compensated for any unused Continuing Education leave upon termination of employment.
 CE during Year One of the agreement will be designated at the discretion of the NP Residency program.